Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_linux.md

     /azure-sdk-for-c/sdk/samples/iot$ openssl x509 -noout -fingerprint -in device_ec_cert.pem | sed 's/://g'| sed 's/\(SHA1 Fingerprint=\)//g' | tee fingerprint.txt
     ```

-    The output will be the fingerprint (also stored in `fingerprint.txt`) similar to:
+    The output will be the fingerprint (also stored in `fingerprint.txt`) and will look similar to:

     ```bash
     87B4BAEE5F21CE235A887D703C66FD054AD96701